 - He was elected again for his second term presidency in 1792.

-- In 1979, his second term presidency ended.
+- In 1979, his second term of a presidency ended.
 He retired and returned to Mount Vernon.

 - On December 14, 1799, George Washington died in Mount Vernon at the age of 67.